Macros

 Declaring Variables in Macro Bodies

-Earlier, we looked at an example macro that uses some of its parameters as identifiers to declare some decision variables.
-When that macro is called multiple times with different arguments, the resulting var declarations will not cause any name conflicts.
+Earlier, we looked at an example macro that uses some of its parameters as identifiers to declare some local variables.
+When that macro is called multiple times with different arguments, the resulting variable declarations will not cause any name conflicts.
 Now, what happens if, instead, we were to directly use an identifier in a macro body when declaring new variables?
 Here's an example:

 macro @is_even($a) {